 Like it or not, streamer fishing is incredibly productive, especially in the trophy fish department.
 Streamers tempt fish that have never seen the light of day in deepwater taverns, submerged deadwood, and dark holes.
-The fish that are aptly nicknamed ‘meat eaters’, fish that were near impossible to catch with traditional fly gear, are now being tricked and brought to hand.
+The fish that are aptly nicknamed ‘meat-eaters’, fish that were near impossible to catch with traditional fly gear, are now being tricked and brought to hand.
 And they’re big, loud, and nasty.

 Fishing ugly streamers comes with a few caveats.
 1. It’s not always easy to cast big flies, especially in high winds.
 2. It’s even harder to cast big flies with heavy sinking lines.
 If there’s one thing that makes streamer fishing easier, it’s choosing the right fly rod.
 This isn’t a culture for the novice angler or for the faint of hand.
 You’ve gotta get a little down and dirty.
 Choosing a tool that’s up to the task helps.
 Let’s dive in.

-The Sage Igniter is one of the newest rod series’ designed for big flies and heavy lines.
-ULTRA FAST ACTION.
-This rod is super fast which helps cut down the wind and push those big streamers at long distances.
+The Sage Igniter and Hardy Ultralite X both feature ULTRA FAST tapers which differ substantially from the Payload's softer mid-section.
+These rod's super fast action allow them to cut through the wind and push those big streamers at further distances.
 An ultra-fast action rod isn’t easy to handle; think technical rods for technical situations.
 But streamer fishing isn’t always easy, either (see the caveats above).

 Another rod that’s made for streamer fishing is the T&T Exocett SS.
 The Exocett SS has a powerful rod tip, shock dampening blank characteristics, and a powerful butt section for heightened lifting power.
 Power, power, power.
 Again, this rod is fast action which is a serious streamer angler’s best bet.
 A rod that’s lightweight and fast action will make casting big flies much more efficient.
 And easier… not that you’re faint of hand.